Scaffolders design, construct and remove scaffolding around buildings and other structures such as bridges.

 - Scaffolding, Access and Rigging New Zealand website - information on scaffolding training

-No specific secondary education is required for this job, but construction and mechanical technologies, mathematics and English to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but construction and mechanical technologies, maths and English to at least NCEA Level 2 are useful.

 For Year 11 to 13 learners, trades academies and the STAR and Gateway programmes are good ways to gain relevant experience and skills.